CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

 _TracefileMode=circular
 _ProcMonSpec=Purge
 @
-@ For using 'Stop:Log' trigger specify path of monitored Logfile, optional Pollinterval-in-sec (def: Log-pollInt=8 sec), be sure the SearchString is not already found in curent logFile at start of TSS
+@ For using 'Stop:Log' trigger specify path of monitored Logfile, optional Pollinterval-in-sec (def: Log-pollInt=8 sec), be sure the SearchString is not already found in current logFile at start of TSS
 _StopSearchString=Access Denied
 _LogFilePath="C:\tss_Tools\tss_StopLog_EntryFound.tmp"
 _PollIntervalInSec=8